wong-bria/SoloRed/README.md

 ## Features ✨
 - Developed using the model-view-controller pattern using Java 📱
-- Utilized abstraction and object-oriented design patterns 🖥️
+- Utilized abstraction and object-oriented design patterns 📦
+  - Factory Design Pattern 🏭
 - Validated methods work as specified using mocks and JUnit tests 🧪

 ## Game Instructions